schofield-lab/schofield-lab.github.io/_members/nielsvanvenrooij.md

 Niels is a PhD student in the group of [Michael Flatté](https://frg.physics.uiowa.edu) at the University of Iowa and a frequent visitor to our lab.
 His research focuses on theoretical studies of dopant-based quantum electronic systems.
 At UCL, he has been developing theory to complement our soft X-ray angle-resolved photoemission (SX-ARPES) measurements of δ-doped silicon, work that will appear in his forthcoming first-author publication *Brillouin-zone-selection effects in angle-resolved photoemission spectroscopy of silicon*.
 He is also interested in semiconductor conductivity near the metal–insulator transition and correlations between donor states in dilute δ-layers.

-Niels’s visits form part of a long-standing collaboration between our group and that of Michael Flatté, bringing together Flatté’s expertise in theory with our strengths in experiment.
+Niels’ visits form part of a long-standing collaboration between our group and that of Michael Flatté, bringing together Flatté’s expertise in theory with our strengths in experiment.